Countdown Before Christmas

 Fallen leaves, snow, and mud are common at this time of year, and you certainly don't want visitors to track them all through your front door.
 Before guests arrive, sweep or wash down the approach to your house.
 If they need to park on or walk across the driveway, clean that as well.

 Does your home have steps leading up to the front door?
 Before friends and family come calling, make sure the steps are steady and safe.
 Fix any loose or cracked boards, secure wobbly handrails, and lay down nonslip rubber stair treads where appropriate.
-If you have concrete steps that need repairs, keep in mind that concrete should not be poured when temperatures dip below 50 degrees.
-If it's too cold to fix your steps, establish an alternate route into the your home—then tell guests to use it.
+If you have concrete steps that need repairs, keep in mind that concrete should not be poured when temperatures dip below 50 degrees Fahrenheit.
+If it's too cold to fix your steps, establish an alternate route into your home, and direct guests to use it.

+Guest convenience and comfort are front and center on any Christmas checklist, particularly if your guests are staying overnight.
 The half-used roll perched on the edge of the toilet tank lid might suffice most of the year, but it's not enough when you have a flood of guests.
-Install a toilet-paper holder—any home improvement center will carry a variety of choices—within easy reach of the commode.
+Install a toilet-paper holder—most home improvement centers carry a variety of choices—within easy reach of the commode.

 If your home has a wooden staircase, it’s a good idea to tack down a runner or install self-stick stair treads before hosting overnight guests.
 Otherwise, visitors who aren't accustomed to bare stairs might fall, especially if they are wearing socks or soft-soled slippers.